nhokchihiro/appbio24-tramha/Week12/README-Week12.md

 You can reuse the Makefile developed for your previous assignment, which generated a VCF file.

-Evaluate the effects of a few variants in your VCF file.
-You may use a software tool like VEP or snpEff or you may even use you eye and IGV to describe what effect a variant might have on a region.
+Evaluate the effects of the variants in your VCF file.

+Try using a software tool like VEP or snpEff.
+Add the effect prediction steps to your Makefile and make them part of the workflow.

+If, for some reason, you can't make any of the variant effect prediction software work, you may use visual inspection via IGV to describe the effect of variants.

+Find variants with different effects.

-Write a markdown report that describes the process and the results.
+Write a markdown report that summarizes the process and your results.